Artist & Creator

 Born Matthew John Montero in Covington, Louisiana, on June 22, 1988, he was deeply immersed in art from an early age.
-His father Lloyd Montero Jr. was a self-made entrepreneur and lifelong passionate art collector and his mother Martha was naturally gifted in painting and drawing.
-He did not formally take up painting until 2007, where the expression of the human figure played a major role.
-From the beginning, Montero's instinct for emotional depth and strength of composition was clear.
-See early works
+His father Lloyd Anthony Montero Jr. was a self-made entrepreneur and lifelong passionate art collector and his mother Martha was naturally gifted in painting and drawing.
+Matthew did not formally take up painting until the winter of 2007, where the expression of the human condition played a major role.
+From the beginning, Montero's instinct for emotional depth, intensity, and strength of composition was clear.